microsoft/vscode-docs/docs/editor/debugging.md

 To see a tutorial on the basics of Node.js debugging, check out:

-* [Intro Video - Debugging](/docs/introvideos/debugging.md) - Introductory Video showcasing the basics of debugging.
+* [Intro Video - Debugging](/docs/introvideos/debugging.md) - Introductory video showcasing the basics of debugging.

 To learn about VS Code's task running support, go to: